A Variance-Based Analysis of Sample Complexity for Grid Coverage: Related Work

 \section{Related Work}

 Coverage analysis in discrete settings traces back to classical occupancy and coupon collector problems \citep{motwani1996randomized, ferrante2014coupon}.
 In learning theory and Monte Carlo methods, uniform guarantees over discretized spaces are typically established through union bounds or metric entropy arguments \citep{shalev2014understanding, caflisch1998monte, webb2018statistical}.
 In high dimensions, Lipschitz structure and metric entropy guide discretization complexity \citep{valiant1984theory, fournier2011probabilistic}.
 Our work focuses on the uncovered-count statistic and obtains a bound with improved $\ln(1/\delta)$ dependence under uniform sampling; it complements classical expectation-based arguments and aligns with concentration-based perspectives \citep{feller1991introduction}.
 We also connect to verification-style use cases in control-inspired learning where uniform conditions drive correctness \citep{mey2021consistency, qu2024deep}.
+We note that DCDC's Theorem 5 analyzes the stopping time $T$ via $\Pr(T > M) \leq \E[T]/M$, yielding linear $1/\delta$ dependence; our work instead analyzes the uncovered count $Z$ directly, obtaining logarithmic dependence.